Bathurst, New South Wales: Development to Federation (1860s–1910)

+Coach network

 The Cobb & Co business was a horse drawn coaching transport business originally established in Victoria but relocated to Bathurst in 1862 to follow the gold rush.
 The business provided gold escorts, mail services and passenger services to the towns and rural settlements.
 Cobb & Co. coaches were constructed in the coaching workshops located in Bathurst and the Bathurst Information Centre contains a restored Cobb & Co. coach.

 Bathurst later became the centre of an important coal-mining and manufacturing region.

+Railway

-The Main Western railway line from Sydney reached Bathurst in 1876.
+The Main Western railway line from Sydney reached Bathurst across the Macquarie River railway bridge in 1876.
 From that time, the town became an important railway centre with workshops, crew base with locomotive depot and track and signal engineering offices.
 It remains today as the railway regional engineering headquarters with a large rail component manufacturing facility.